kapilduhoon/CrossEncoderViz/README.md

-# Neural Network Attention Visualizer
+# Cross Encoder Attention Visualizer

-This project provides tools to visualize and analyze attention patterns in transformer-based neural networks, helping understand how these models process and relate different parts of input text.
+This project provides tools to visualize and analyze attention patterns in Cross Encoder, helping understand how these models process and relate different parts of input text.

 ## Features